 * Community sponsors for the first year included the City of Cheyenne and F.E.
 Warren Air Force Base.
 In 2007, the school district and the hospital joined the effort.
 In 2008, we also had the help of St. Mary’s School and the Harriet Skoglund Memorial.

-* Funds noted above are designated for helping the local charities we support (Boys & Girls Club, Comea House, Home Away From Home, Family Promise Cheyenne, Magic City Enterprises, Needs, St. Joseph’s Food Pantry, Salvation Army, Safehouse Services, and Wyoming Coalition for the Homeless.)
+* Funds noted above are designated for helping the local charities we support (Boys & Girls Club, Comea House, Family Promise Cheyenne, Magic City Enterprises, Needs, St. Joseph’s Food Pantry, Salvation Army, Safehouse Services, Unaccompanied Students Initiative and Wyoming Coalition for the Homeless.)

-We do not donate money to them; rather, we ask for their wish lists and buy the things they need to help their clients in the Cheyenne area.
+We do not donate money to these agencies; rather, we ask for their wish lists and buy the things they need to help their clients in the Cheyenne area.
 In other words, the money goes directly to help people in need.

 WE WOULD APPRECIATE YOUR HELP!